 - No maple syrup? ➝ Sub raw honey or another type of liquid sweetener in its place.
 (Just know that it’ll slightly alter the flavor.)

 - No golden flax meal? ➝ Sub almond meal, cashew meal, ground chia seed, or brown flax meal.

-- Not paleo? ➝ Use a combination of any seeds, nuts, or oats.
-This will work as long as it’s equal to 5 cups.
+- Not grain-free? ➝ Use a combination of any seeds, nuts, or oats.
+This will work as long as it’s equal to 5 cups in total.

 - Simple Baked Apples with Dairy-Free Caramel Sauce

 - In a large mixing bowl, add all the dry ingredients.

 - In a separate small bowl, whisk together the vanilla, tahini, and maple syrup until combined.

 - Pour the wet ingredients into the dry and mix thoroughly until well coated.
 I find that using a wooden spoon usually works best.

 - Line two baking sheet(s) with parchment paper or silicone baking sheets (I use these) and spread the granola mixture evenly onto a baking sheet or two depending on the size.

 - Bake for 12 minutes or until edges are golden.
 Flip the granola over in big chunks, and bake for another 12-15 minutes (checking after 12 minutes).